NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.SystemStatisticsMetric Enum Reference

-This is an enumeration of the possible system statistics that can be requested during playback of HLS, DASH or SS content in `NexPlayer`.
+This is an enumeration of the possible system statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer.

 These statistics are only related to the system performance during playback.
 For other statistics specifically about the HLS, DASH or SS content playback or HTTP statistics, monitor *GeneralStatisticsMetric* or *HttpStatisticsMetricinstead*.